Austintjh19/EduLink-NUS/docs/UserGuide.md

 #### Editing a student : `edit`

-> Edits an existing student in the address book, using the Student List Panel index.
+> Edits an existing student in the EduLink-NUS application.

 ![Index Location](images/Index.png)